brightbytes/sql-cms/README.md

     # Only set this if you deploy somewhere
     PRODUCTION_HOST='your-app-name.herokuapp.com'

     # You must supply these.
-(If you are a SIS DPL dude, you already have these set up globally in your env, so move along: nothing to see here.)
+(Most folks already have these set up globally in their env.)
     AWS_ACCESS_KEY_ID=<your access ID here>
     AWS_SECRET_ACCESS_KEY=<your secret access key here>